UK fires ambassador to the US Peter Mandelson over his links to Jeffrey Epstein

 Mandelson’s trade expertise was considered a major asset in trying to persuade the Trump administration not to slap heavy tariffs on British goods, and seemed to pay off when the countries struck a trade deal in May, though some details of the agreement have yet to be finalized.

-He is also a skilled – critics say ruthless – political operator whose mastery of political intrigue brought him the nickname “Prince of Darkness.”
+He is also a skilled -– critics say ruthless -– political operator whose mastery of political intrigue earned him the nickname “Prince of Darkness.”

 It’s rare for a politician, rather than a career civil servant, to be given a key U.K. ambassadorial post.
 Mandelson was not an obvious choice as emissary to the Trump administration: he once called Trump a “danger to the world," words he later said were “ill-judged and wrong.”